 These premium wines are the ultimate expression of our special vineyard sites -- soil, slope, water and climate -- modified by the influence of the vintage, and carefully nurtured by ou...

-THE PRIVATE PADDOCK A club.Yes, we know it sounds ...well...kind of poncey.But for a multitude of reasons, we’ve decided to rationalise our present rather random visit program, as well ...
+THE PRIVATE PADDOCK A club.Yes, we know it sounds ...well...kind of poncey.But we've formed a "club"!Yes, Private Paddock Club!
+A CLUB!
+For YOU!
+And rather exclusive, as it happens.